Foundations of Prophecy

 The vision in Daniel 7 describes four beasts, which also represent four kings or kingdoms.
 The "Little Horn" in this vision represents a leader who will rise up out of the fourth kingdom, and make war with the saints until the Ancient of Days (God) delivers the Kingdom to the Son of Man.
 At that time, "...the saints of the most High shall take the kingdom, and possess the kingdom for ever, even for ever and ever" (verse 18) This ties in with Nebuchadnezzar's vision, establishing that the fourth kingdom shall immediately precede the establishment of the Kingdom of God on earth.

 The vision in chapter 8 describes the kings of Media and Persia being defeated by the king of Grecia (Greece), and the division of the Greek empire among four heads.
-This was fulfilled historically in Alexander the Great, and when he died his empire was divided among his four generals.
+This was fulfilled historically in Alexander the Great, whose empire when he died was divided among his four generals.
 This was still future at the time Daniel was written (although skeptics claim it was written later, but with no valid proof).
 Thus we can deduce that the first three kingdoms are Babylon, Medo-Persia, and Greece.
 The fourth beast, described in Daniel 7:7 as "diverse [different] from all the beasts that were before it" as well as “dreadful and terrible, and strong exceedingly” is not identified.

 But in Daniel 8:9 we are told that out of one of the divisions of the Greek empire, the Little Horn will come.
 It is further stated in verse 17 that it is "at the time of the end" that the vision deals with, and a fierce king will rise up "in the latter time of their kingdom."
 It ties this king together with other references to the Little Horn when it says in verse 25, "he shall also stand up against the Prince of princes; but he shall be broken without hand."
 This prophecy is reiterated in other places, as we will see.